junebug12851/Sims4ScriptingBPProj/README.md

+# No Longer Maintained

+I am very sad to write this, I'm actually a little bit in tears lol.
+I have a strong programming background with many years of expirience so I though I could jump in and write a tutorial on how to start programming mods with the Sims and then get more advanced.
+I started a small little fun tutorial on Medium and eventually created this little project here to help automate it.

+I did not expect for it to grow so much!!!!
+This is the 3rd most successful little series I've ever made.
+I get dozens of notifications a day from people months after I last updated it.
+It makes me very happy that it's helped so many people and even featured by several places.
+It's all a bit unbelivable lol.

+However, despite my background in programming, I realized that the sims 4 was just too much for me to understand.
+It was too overwhelming, and the more and more I dug for answers the more questions I had.
+I couldn't figure out anything but I tried my best.
+Eventually I realized that this just wasn't going to work.
+The code is very intense without any kind of help and new tutorials were going to be farther and farther apart.
+I realized I was going to fail on my promise that I would take you from beginner to advanced which made me a bit sad.

+The last thing I was doing was working on a new config system to make it even easier to work this tool and to make it even more powerful and fully cross-compatible, I got about 50% done before I moved on.
+I don't recall if I published it or not, the rewrite that was 50% done.

+But my life was very very different back then, I don't program anymore, I realized it just wasn't in my passion.
+This project was the last serious thing I programmed.
+Since then I started a small Minecraft server and made some simple plugins for it and now I'm a full-time VTuber.
+My life has drastically changed since I started this.

+I'm very sorry for letting everyone down but given the popularity of this project I started, it's fair to announce it's abandonment.
+I never got past beginner stage for the sims 4 like I thought I would with my programming background, which means I can't teach others how to do the same either.
+This is the 3rd most successful thing I've made so Im very sorry to dispoint everyone but it makes me very happy to learn I still helped so many people.

+Please stay awesome and good luck!!!!!!

 # Sims 4 Scripting Boilerplate Project

 This is a bolerplate project, sort of like a pre-made template and it represents one project so you can copy it for new